 Ann Douglas is an award-winning parenting author.
 Her latest book is Parenting Through the Storm: How to Handle the Highs, the Lows, and Everything in Between.
 It’s a guide for parents and caregivers who are raising kids with mental health and behavioral challenges.

 1. What do you mean by “parenting through the storm”?

 There are periods of struggle when families may encounter a child having a difficult time.
-If your child has a learning or attention issue, you’re probably going to face these storms.
+If your child has a learning or thinking difference, you’re probably going to face these storms.